-34. According to the professional assessment of security officials and the information collected by them, over the last two years the Jerusalem and Judea and Samaria sectors have shown a trend toward deteriorating security.
-This is evidenced in the increase in the overall number of terror

-- attacks (including the number of severe attacks), the number of unorganized terror attacks and the number of casualties in these attacks. - November 2014.
+- 31. According to the professional assessment of security officials and the information collected by them, over the last two years the Jerusalem and Judea and Samaria sectors have shown a trend toward deteriorating security.
+This is evidenced in the increase in the overall number of terror attacks (including the number of severe attacks), the number of unorganized terror attacks and the number of casualties in these attacks. - 32.
+This trend is well reflected in the terrorism figures collected from the beginning of 2013 to mid-November 2014.
 Thus, in 2013, 1,414 terror attacks were recorded in the Area, while more than 1,650 terror attacks have been recorded in 2014 to date.
 Of the attacks carried out in 2014, 1,595 were unorganized (including 1,387 incidents of Molotov cocktails thrown at cars and people, and 187 improvised pipe bombs).
 This period also saw a spike in the number of Israelis killed in terror attacks originating in the Area and in Jerusalem.
-From 2013 up to the present time, 22 people have been killed in terror attacks, compared to zero casualties in 2012. - 36.
+From 2013 up to the present time, 22 people have been killed in terror attacks, compared to zero casualties in 2012. - 33.
 Furthermore, from the beginning of 2014 and especially during the last few months there has been a sharp increase in the number of severe terror attacks in which Israeli citizens were killed or firearms were used, as well as attempts to carry out severe terror attacks.